dnth/dnth.github.io/content/portfolio/fastdup_manage_clean_curate/index.md

 * Uncover **data leak** in your dataset.
 {{< /notice >}}

+By using Fastdup and cleaning your dataset, you saved yourself:
+* Unnecessary labeling cost.
+* Long computation/training time.
+* Headaches from debugging model predictions due to problems in data.

+I believe Fastdup is one of the easiest tool to get started for data cleaning.
+It's a low-hanging fruit and ought to be in your toolkit if you're working with image dataset.

 If you're interested to learn more, I've trained a deep learning classification model on the clean version of the data using [Fastai](https://www.fast.ai/).
 View the training notebook [here](https://github.com/dnth/fastdup-manage-clean-curate-blogpost/blob/main/train_clean.ipynb).
 The accuracy on the validation set is approximately **94.9%** - comparable to the [winning solutions of the competition](https://medium.com/@afzalsayed96/1st-place-solution-for-intel-scene-classification-challenge-c95cf941f8ed) (96.48% with ensembling).